xulihang/BasicCAT-website/_posts/2024-05-21-lettering-guide-for-Japanese-English-manga-translation.md

 ![Translated result when words are not cut](/album/ja2en-lettering/en-nonbreaking.jpg)

-We can see that the text is on top of the bubble, not in the center.
+We can see that the text is in the top of the bubble, not in the center.
 We can add a default font style that enables vertical center alignment.
 Also, we can set the font, the stroke and horizontal alignment.

 ![Font style settings](/album/ja2en-lettering/font-style-settings.jpg)